lucprincen/lucidian-tides/Sessions/5 - Session 5.md

-We plan the ambush for the Myriad.

-We build a raft in the basin, Rayna turns into a spider, Stormbreaker waits near a railing.
+In the room connecting the Undercellar to a sea entrance, we start planning the ambush for the Myriad.
+To the north is a basin with its water level about 10ft below the walkway, an ideal spot to stay out of sight and ambush.

+We find some poles and planks and construct a basic raft that would hold a few of us out of sight.
+We lower it into the water as soon as its finished and [[Mallory Calder|Mal]], [[T'hau]] and [[Doloris]] wait on the raft.

+Meanwhile, [[Rayna Khatri|Rayna]] turns herself into a spider and positions herself above the door where we suspect The Myriad folks would be entering from. [[Stormbreaker]] positions himself along the walkway, to meet anyone entering the room.

-A dwarf and two other larger creatures enter the room.
-Address Stormbreaker that they haven't seen him earlier.
-Asks where [[Sister Pherria]] is who they made the deal with.
-A short discussion ensues.
-Stormbreaker tries to make a deal they can't refuse, to asks to leave the barrels, turn away and cease Myriad activity.
-Dwarf laughs and asks Yaz the ogre to show Stormbreaker what they're about.
-Ogre starts swinging the anchor and chain from their neck.
+Some time later, we hear the sounds of rolling of barrels get louder and louder.
+Then, an elder and somewhat sickly looking dwarf named Kirour, and two other larger creatures enter the room.
+They address Stormbreaker, telling him that they haven't seen him earlier.
+The dwarven figure asks where [[Sister Pherria]] is who they made the deal with.
+A short discussion ensues about letting them pass to the sea entrance.

+Stormbreaker offers a deal they can't refuse, and tells them to leave the barrels, turn away and cease Myriad activity.
+The dwarf laughs in his face, then asks Yaz the ogre to show Stormbreaker what they're about.
+The ogre starts swinging the anchor and chain from their neck.
 At that cue, we start attacking.

 We make short work of the ogre.
 Kirour the dwarf attacks Rayna.